7.1.1 Criteria and Referral to Children's Centre

 Example 1.
 Information on Referral

-Mary Smith has recently moved on to the estate and feels lonely and isolated, she says that she is not coping very well with the children's behaviour and they are 'behaving badly in school and at home'.
+Mary Smith has recently moved on to the estate and feels lonely and isolated, she says that she is not coping very well with the children's behaviour and they are 'behaving badly in nursery and at home'.
 She says that they 'won't do as they are told and are getting into trouble on the street by fighting and breaking things'.
 Mary would like some advice on 'getting the children to behave'.

 I agree with Mary that she needs help to find ways to provide the children with clear boundaries.
 I also feel that Mary would benefit from getting to know other parents in the area and she is keen on the idea of attending any groups at the Centre.

-Mary is very supportive of the school.
+Mary is very supportive of the setting.

 I have suggested to Mary that she needs some help to build her confidence, because she has many strengths and is clearly a very caring Mother.
 She agrees with this.